So You Can Do What You Want To Do

 If school begins the Tuesday after Labor Day in your community, you have 8 weeks from yesterday to give your children the gift of learning to think before they buy this summer.
 September is close enough to make a goal feel achievable, but far away enough to make the experience of waiting to receive real.
 Kids have much more time in the summer to help out around the house or neighbourhood to earn some pocket money, even if they are too young to get an actual job.

 Lucie says she bought her beloved Timex at Consumer’s Distributors because her grandmother had told her she would pay less for the same watch at that no-frills retailer, as she would at Eaton’s Department Store.
 Lucie was eager to save money, because it was her own she was spending.
 Why not travel back in time this summer and tell your kids about the first larger more meaningful purchase you made with money earned at a summer job?
 Then, see if 2016 can’t be the year your kids experience the real and lasting satisfaction of having earned and planned their own first larger consumer decision.
 Gift Surveys were purpose-built to help families get that job done in the most efficient way possible.
-Click on the pink or green buttons below to get started today.
+Click on the pink or green buttons below to GET YOUR DIMS SCORE today.